akdoganalibugra/akdoganalibugra/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-A backend developer with an opportunistic view of discovering and leveraging innovations in computing technologies.
-Skilled in RESTful using API and Nodejs.
-He also has degrees in hackathons with smart contracts and decentralized applications using Hyperledger Fabric and Nodejs.
+A software engineer intern with an opportunistic perspective on discovering and exploiting innovations in the software field.
+Skilled in developing effective projects using React Native and Node.js.
+He also has degrees in the hackathons he participated in.

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Developing more about IBM Hyperledger, Ethereum and another Blockchain Technologies.

 <h3> 🛠 &nbsp;Tech Stack</h3>